 Advances in Artificial Intelligence (AI) technology have been applied to make automated payment methods safer and more seamless than ever, and such services can even remove the liability for the merchant in the case of fraud claims.
 These services mean that when a customer wishes to make a payment over the telephone, they can be transferred to a secure, fully automated line where they can enter their card details.

-It's clear that offering MOTO payments can be a useful addition to a range of organisations, and it's never been easier to make sure that such payments can be made simply and securely.
-This offers both you and your customers the best of both worlds: a great personalised experience, alongside the peace of mind that comes from knowing that the risk of fraud is minimised.
+It's clear that offering MOTO payments can be a useful addition to a range of organizations, and it's never been easier to make sure that such payments can be made simply and securely.
+This offers both you and your customers the best of both worlds: a great personalized experience, alongside the peace of mind that comes from knowing that the risk of fraud is minimized.